fadillzzz/korepi-tools/README.md

 Some Korepi related stuff that I wrote while learning how to hack

-## Prerequisites

-You'll want to have at least Node 18 or newer.
-Don't forget to install the dependencies with `npm i`.

 ## How to Use

 1. Extract the zip file from the [releases](https://github.com/fadillzzz/korepi-tools/releases) page into the same folder as Korepi.